cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

-[Backup from a standby](backup_recovery.md#backup-from-a-standby) was introduced in CloudNativePG 1.19, but disabled by default - meaning that the base backup is taken from the primary unless explicitly stated.
+[Backup from a standby](backup_recovery.md#backup-from-a-standby) was introduced in CloudNativePG 1.19, but disabled by default - meaning that the base backup is taken from the primary unless the target is explicitly set to prefer standby.

-From version 1.20, if any or more replicas are available, the operator will prefer the most aligned standby to take a full base backup.
+From version 1.20, if one or more replicas are available, the operator will prefer the most aligned standby to take a full base backup.

 If you are upgrading your CloudNativePG deployment to 1.20 and are concerned that